ishehata/address_resolver/README.md

 ## Testing

-Current tests are implement it `unittest` test cases, you can run them from the command line using:
+Current tests are implemented in `unittest` test cases, you can run them from the command line using:

 ```
 python -m unittest -vv address_test.py